Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 is used.
 So far, so good.

 However, consider now a system with an older package manager that does not support variants.
-Independently of the presence of CUDA runtime, ll variant wheels are ignored there, and the CPU-only fallback is installed.
+Independently of the presence of CUDA runtime, all variant wheels are ignored there, and the CPU-only fallback is installed.
 However, this is not the most optimal solution.
-Prior to introducing variants, the published wheels featured both CUDA and CPU support (even if for a single CUDA version).
+Prior to introducing variants, the published wheels may have featured both CUDA and CPU support (even if for a single CUDA version).

 This is where the null variant comes in.
 Consider the following instead.